Phillip Jacobson: Academic career

 Concurrent with his professional practice Jacobson served on the faculty of the Department of Architecture and the Department of Urban Design and Planning at the University of Washington from 1962 until 2000.
-During this time he offered a graduate and undergraduate design studios to over a thousand students and guided over 150 master's theses.
+During this time he offered graduate and undergraduate design studios to over a thousand students and guided over 150 master's theses.
 His administrative duties included the founding and direction of the Building Technology and Administration Program as well as the Graduate Program Director for several years in which he reorganized and expanded the Master of Architecture degree program.
 In addition he had visiting appointments in architecture teaching at The Royal Academy of Fine Arts-Copenhagen, The University of Sydney-Australia, The Tokyo Institute of Technology and The Royal Institute of Technology-Stockholm.

 Civic Activities

-Jacobson has served on the boards of trustees for Pilchuck Glass School, Northwest Seaport, Northwest Trek Foundation, AIA Seattle, Seattle Architectural Foundation, Northwest Institute for Architecture and Urban Studies in Italy and the Seattle Landmark Preservation Board.
+Jacobson had served on the boards of trustees for Pilchuck Glass School, Northwest Seaport, Northwest Trek Foundation, AIA Seattle, Seattle Architectural Foundation, Northwest Institute for Architecture and Urban Studies in Italy and the Seattle Landmark Preservation Board.
 He also has served as AIA Seattle Senior Council president and as president of the Washington State Council of Architects.

 Related Activities

-Jacobsohn has been involved in product design including the design of furniture, lighting fixtures, jewelry and serving pieces.
+Jacobson was involved in product design including the design of furniture, lighting fixtures, jewelry and serving pieces.
 These endeavors and his art photography have been exhibited in the Pacific Northwest and in Italy.

-Jacobsohn was honored with Knight First Class Order of the White Rose of Finland, the Silver Award from the Finnish Association of Architects, AIA Seattle Medal of Honor, American Institute of Architects Fellowship, Sigma Tau Outstanding Alumnus- WSU, Washington State University Alumni Achievement Award and membership in six university scholastic honorary societies.
+Jacobson was honored with Knight First Class Order of the White Rose of Finland, the Silver Award from the Finnish Association of Architects, AIA Seattle Medal of Honor, American Institute of Architects Fellowship, Sigma Tau Outstanding Alumnus- WSU, Washington State University Alumni Achievement Award and membership in six university scholastic honorary societies.